radu-matei/radu-matei.github.io/content/blog/random-wsl-tips.md

 ![](/img/article-photos/random-wsl-tips/c.gif)

+This is an easy way of quickly editing Linux files by opening them directly in VS Code, for example: `code ~/.bashrc`.

-### 5. Use Windows applications with WSL paths
+### 6. Use Windows applications with WSL paths

-We've seen earlier that the WSL filesystem is accessible from Windows Explorer - but you can use it from any Windows application - keeping in mind that [cross operating speeds will be slower][speed], you can simply pass the WSL directory path to the Windows application and you can start using it.
+We've seen earlier that the WSL filesystem is accessible from Windows Explorer - but you can use it from any Windows application - keeping in mind that [file access speeds across operating systems will be slower][speed], you can pass the WSL directory path to the Windows application and you can start using it.

 Here's GitHub Desktop running on Windows, with a repository from WSL - ideally, you might want to use Linux `git` command line, but this is a great way to review PRs, or view diffs:

 ![](/img/article-photos/random-wsl-tips/gh.PNG)

-### 6. Cleanup processes, terminate instances, shutdown the VM
+### 7. Cleanup processes, terminate instances, shutdown the VM

 [Sometimes][code-issue] after closing a window, VS Code doesn't stop all the server processes immediately in WSL - if you want to terminate all VS Code processes, you can use `pkill` to manually terminate all of them: